NDIS REGISTRATION NO. 4050155829

 Sheree Williams

 With an extensive amount of work and lived experience in the disability and support working field, Sheree carries over a wealth of knowledge to the ACHIEVE DISABILITY SERVICES PTY LTD team.
-Sheree has her Certificate IV In Disability, Certificate III in Individual Support and is experienced working with Autism Spectrum Disorder (ASD), Intellectual Disability (ID), Non Ambulant (NA), Non Verbal (NV), Epilepsy, Global Developmental Delays (GDD), Anxiety, Attention – Deficit/ hyperactivity disorder (ADHD), Angelmans Syndrome (AS), Schizophrenia, Depression, Mitochondrial Syndrome, Cerebral Palsy, Acquired Brain Injury (ABI), Oppositional Defiant Disorder (ODD), Retts Syndrome (RS), Deaf / Hearing Loss and Down Syndrome (DS), and Borderline Personality Disorder (BPD).
+Sheree has her Certificate IV In Disability, Certificate III in Individual Support and is experienced working with Autism Spectrum Disorder (ASD), Intellectual Disability (ID), Non Ambulant (NA), Non Verbal (NV), Epilepsy, Global Developmental Delays (GDD), Anxiety, Attention – Deficit/ hyperactivity disorder (ADHD), Angelmans Syndrome (AS), Schizophrenia, Depression, Mitochondrial Syndrome, Cerebral Palsy, Acquired Brain Injury (ABI), Oppositional Defiant Disorder (ODD), Retts Syndrome (RS), Deaf / Hearing Loss and Down Syndrome (DS), Cerebral Palsy (CP), and Borderline Personality Disorder (BPD).
 Sheree has experience in supporting children, adults and the elderly, with community access, day options, SIL, and in home care.
 Sheree also has extensive experience working with those members of the LGBTIQA+ community.

 Sheree is one of two service leads - assisting with the oversight of all operations in our shared tenancy / accommodation houses.
 Sheree continues to develop and maintain her leadership in this role, ensuring objectives and required tasks of the house demographic are being met to a high standard for the residing participants and the staff supporting.